How do we ensure that the service we offer matches our clients development needs?

 - As far as is practical, objectives are evaluated on the course by the trainer who will test knowledge, understanding and any skills taught.

 - The skills evaluation is carried out in a “live” environment whenever possible.
 For example, when training recruitment and selection interviewing, the delegates practise their interviewing skills by carrying out an interview.
 We do not use role plays but prefer to run a “real play” which involves the delegates in interviewing people from outside the organisation or their department who would fit the profile of a given live job description.
-Each interview is video taped so that feedback can be given by the trainer.
+Each interview is filmed so that feedback can be given by the trainer.
 The video is then given to the delegate for them to review after the course as part of their Continuing Professional Development (CPD).
 Using “real plays” enables the learning to be practiced in as real a situation as is possible on a course.
 This means that the transfer of learning to the job is achieved more easily.

 - The managers of the delegates need to have agreed with them prior to the course what they want them to be able to do as a result of attending the course.
 Following their attendance, their manager should refer back to the objectives and the needs they have agreed with the delegate and then review the implementation of the learning.